 Each serving offers about 220 calories, 7 g fat, 39 g carbohydrates, and 3 g protein.

-Pin it The unexpected combo of crunchy chocolate chips and lively fruit makes this dessert a guaranteed conversation starter at your next gathering.
+The unexpected combo of crunchy chocolate chips and lively fruit makes this dessert a guaranteed conversation starter at your next gathering.

 Frequently Asked Questions